You can improve your eyesight in a matter of weeks, following a few simple steps:

 First, work no longer than 2-3 hours before taking a break.
 Set yourself a timer on your smartphone, if need be.
 3 hours should really be the limit!

 After 3 hours at most, get the longest break you can.
 An hour would be ideal, though at least 30 minutes will do.
 During that time you want to look at distant objects.
 Reading street signs, car license plates, anything that’s at least a few meters away is best.
 If you have glasses that give you a bit of challenge, all the better!
-If you wear contact lenses, a very slight higher reading glass correction (+0.50) can do the trick.
+If you wear contact lenses, a very slight higher reading glass correction (+0.50) can do the trick and help you how to improve eyesight.

 #3: Good Eyesight Needs Good Light: Always, Always Have Good, Natural Ambient Lighting